Agency Contact

 No response provided

-Topic
+Topic 10: Reporting

-8: Student Complaints - Non-SARA Participating Institutions
+Topic 12: Student Complaints - Non-SARA Participating Institutions

-Please describe the process for handling complaints about out-of-state postsecondary institutions or programs?
+Please describe the process for handling complaints about non-SARA out-of-state postsecondary institutions or programs?
+(34 CFR 600.9(a))

 Step by step instructions for handling complaints from a variety of institutional types is explained in the complaint form.

-Is the process handled all within your agency or do you divide consumer protection and student complaint duties dependent on the type of institution (Public, Private, Technical, etc.)?
+Is the non-SARA process handled all within your agency or do you divide consumer protection and student complaint duties dependent on the type of institution (Public, Private, Technical, etc.)?

-Complaints maybe referred to various state agencies depending on the nature of the complaint.
+Complaints may be referred to various state agencies depending on the nature of the complaint.
 Examples are included in the complaint form.

-Who is the contact person at your agency for receiving complaints?
+Who is the contact person or entity for your state for receiving non-SARA student complaints?

 Contact: